 While obtaining a medical marijuana ID card in Minnesota involves an easy application process, coupled with a beneficial result, your newly-earned patient status is as much a privilege as it is a responsibility.
 Being an MN medical marijuana patient means that:

 - Your patient status provides you with access to a 90-day supply of marijuana.
 The recommending physician will determine the right quantity for your treatment.
 There is no legal reason for you to have any marijuana beyond that limit.

 - The only authorized locations for marijuana-related purchases are state-approved dispensaries.
-Personal sales are prohibited by the court of law and you should NOT engage with them in any way, shape, or form.
+The court of law prohibits personal sales and you should NOT engage with them in any way, shape, or form.

-There are 13 medical marijuana dispensaries or Cannabis Patient Centers (CPC) in Minnesota.
+There are 15 medical marijuana dispensaries or Cannabis Patient Centers (CPC) in Minnesota.
 Green Goods dominates in terms of dispensary numbers with active locations in Blaine, Bloomington, Burnsville, Duluth/Hermantown, Minneapolis, Moorhead, Rochester, and Woodbury.
-LeafLine Labs comes in second with five operational medical marijuana dispensaries in Minnesota.
+Rise Dispensaries comes in second with seven operational medical marijuana dispensaries in Minnesota.